 11.6 Student and Amateur in Student/Teacher and Amateur/Professional categories can dance in the category below theirs but cannot dance in the category above theirs.
 This does not allow Category A couples to dance in the Category J, Under 16 events.

 12.1 Student; (In the Student/Teacher Category)

 A dancer who dances with a Teacher that is a registered Amateur dancer.

 A dancer (with no professional qualifications) who dances with a registered Professional dancer.

 A Professional dancer must have declared they are Professional.

 13. WDO will grant World Championships in the above Categories except:

 Juveniles I Under 8, Student/Teacher, and Amateur/Professional Under 16.

 14. Age Category Complaints.

-If the organiser receives a complaint concerning a dancer competing in the wrong age category, that dancer can be asked for their passport as proof of age.
+If the organiser receives a written and signed complaint, concerning a dancer competing in the wrong age category, that dancer will be asked for their passport as proof of age.